-I’ve gone for Cadbury Mini Eggs for my first bark as they are so pretty and kids adore them.
+I’ve gone for Cadbury Mini Eggs (have you see the recipe for my Cadbury’s Mini Egg Milkshake?) for my first bark as they are so pretty and kids adore them.

 For my second bark I’ve chosen toasted nuts and dried fruit.
 I love the combination of nuts and chocolate and wanted to try it as a bark.
 Toasting the nuts is well worth it as it gives them a fantastic flavour that really works with the chocolate.
 The dried apricot looks great and the little pops of stem ginger finish the bark off fantastically.
 However, you can top the bark with almost anything you wish, if it sounds good then give it a go.

 Making the bark is simple.
 You simply melt the chocolate, pour it onto your baking sheet and sprinkle those lovely toppings over.
 A couple of hours later your chocolate bark will be ready to tuck into.

 - 250 g good quality milk chocolate

 - 150 g Cadbury’s mini eggs